harigopal/rorml-manifesto/README.md

 ## Status of the document

-This document is woefully incomplete, and as such, is only useful to folks who wish to contribute to the _idea_ of a _Rails on ReasonML_ (or similar language).
-Please expand / contribute if you wish to discuss how such a framework can come into being (or if there are viable alternatives).
+This document is woefully incomplete, and as such, is only useful to folks who wish to further the _idea_ of a _Rails on ReasonML_ (or similar language).
+Feel free to expand if you wish to discuss how such a framework can come into being (or if there are viable alternatives).

 ## Organization